About the Ecovillagers Mid-Atlantic Launch

 Dahkil is quite simply a professional storyteller.
 He creates as a writer and director (his last short airing on HBO), a film editor (cutting commercials for Verizon, BMW, Pepsi and ESPN), and as a voice over artist (ESPN’s 30 for 30 commercials).
 Dahkil has served on the Board of Trustees at the Corlears School in NYC as chair of both their Advancement and Diversity Committees, focusing on fundraising through sharing the school’s story and helping to craft its social justice and equity initiatives.

-Taylor Mercedes - Manheim, PA
+Taylor Mercedes - Harrisburg, PA

-Chris Nettles - Arlington, VA
+Chris Nettles - Santa Rosa, CA

 Chris is a Clinical and Community Psychologist.
 He is also an ordained Buddhist priest in the Japanese Tendai tradition.
 As a Community Psychologist, he is interested in the two-way interaction between individuals and the social-ecological system, with the aim of helping people thrive within the various communities they occupy.
 Chris is committed to the (ambitious) goal of helping transition from the current “Age of Me” to a future “Age of We.”
-Currently, he is Part-Time Faculty at the George Washington University, where as part of the LGBT Health and Policy program he teaches about LGBT mental health.
-He also works for the American Psychological Association, managing professional development and mentoring programs for early-career social & behavioral scientists.

 Joel Rothschild - Lancaster, PA